rawilk/vue-context/CONTRIBUTING.md

 - **Ensure the bug was not already reported** by searching Github under [Issues](https://github.com/rawilk/vue-context/issues).
 - If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/rawilk/vue-context/issues/new).
-Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occuring.
+Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.
 - Links to [CodePen](https://codepen.io), [JS Bin](https://jsbin.com), or [JsFiddle](https://jsfiddle.net) are also appreciated.
 - If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).